ZacksMohawk/StreamAMGTest/README.md

 The choice of MongoDB was for its flexibility in storing and handling data of varying sizes (eg. holding arrays of all different sizes in the categories field), and also its availability on multiple cloud platforms

 Note also that I have not Dockerised any of the architecture because, from a speed-of-development perspective, it's preferred at this stage to be able to run and re-run things immediately

+In the config.ini of StreamAMGApp, the Redis caching can be toggled on/off, so that performance gains during load testing can be measured